GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 For this example, you train a model to predict ride duration given all the other dataset inputs, so you train a [regression](https://cloud.google.com/automl-tables/docs/problem-types) model.

-For this example, enter a training budget of 1 hour, and include all available feature columns.
+Enter a training budget of 1 hour, and include all available feature columns, as shown in the following screenshot.

 ![Train a model to predict ride](https://storage.googleapis.com/gcp-community/tutorials/automl-tables-model-export/train.png)